Cameron Nelson

 Coral Enneagrams

 This project was commissioned by concert cellist, clinical psychologist, and multimedia artist Mia Pixely, for her album "Sound of the Reef - Coral Enneagrams," which she composed and performed along with Sami Freeman.
 Each track represents a different enneagram personality type, and each enneagram type is in turn embodied as a species of coral.
 All of the reefs were created procedurally, from the corals themselves, to the rocks, grass, sand, and animations.
-These were created first as procedural 3d models, and then fed through the 3d scene reconstruction tool Polycam to create a "Gaussian Splat," giving an intentionally soft, imperfect, dreamlike quality to the environments.
-This format is relatively new compared to other 3d scan reconstructions like point clouds, so it was an excellent chance to explore its unique visual and spatial qualities.
+To achieve this I implemented a number of algorithms including leaf venation, circle packing on surfaces, and differential growth.
+The generated 3d models were automatically virtually photographed, producing a synthetic dataset of images capturing them from many angles.
+These images were then fed through a 3d scene reconstruction tool to create a "Gaussian Splat," giving an intentionally soft, imperfect, dreamlike quality to the environments.
+This format was at the time relatively new compared to other 3d scan reconstructions like point clouds, so it was an excellent chance to explore its unique visual and spatial qualities.
 Additionally, this process of reconstructing from artificial photos or videos, rendered rather than captured from a real 3d environment with a physical camera, has always been fascinating to me.

 The album can be purchased in full on Bandcamp: